aergoio/guide/source/using-raft-consensus/membership.rst

 Validation
 ^^^^^^^^^^
-When executing a membership change transaction, leader node checks whether it is executable on the server.
+When executing a membership change transaction, leader node checks if the current cluster status is changeable.

-- Case adding a new node
+- When adding a new node

   If any node is not properly synchronized in the whole network, it will fail.
 The node is either in a shutdown state or a state where synchronization is slowed down due to a failure.

-- Case removing a node
+- When removing a node

   If the cluster can be stopped when the node is excluded, the delete request will fail.
 Deletion to a failed node always succeeds.